ebanx/swipe-button/README.md

 # Swipe-Button

-Library of a android button activated by swipe.
+Library of an android button activated by swipe.

 - Easy to use.
 - Make your app look great